madannag92/important-notes/kubernetes-cheatsheet.md

 Systemctl status crond - to check the status cat cron | grep "Mar 20" docker ps -a |wc -l

-Kubectl drain <node-name> - before deleting the node eksctl create nodegroup --cluster my-cluster --region region-code --name my-nodegroup --node-type t3.medium --nodes 3 --nodes-min 1 --nodes-max 4 kubectl run nginx --image nginx -n vv-perf-master - sample job run to check if the image is being pulled sudo chmod 777 /var/run.docker.soc - use this for setting temp root privilieges in a docker agent docker exec -it --user root <image name> /bin/bash - to run as root Docker run -it <imagename> /bin/bash -> try this if u have the image to login inside the image kubectl config current-context -> to check which current config file am I using kubectl config use-context <my-cluster-name> -> to be used to switch between other configs with the full name to be mentioned starting with arn and all kubectl config get-contexts -> to show all the contexts Kubectl get pods --all-namespaces -o wide | grep ip-172.17.209.241 -> gets filtered which ever node ip pods are running Kubectl describe -n hla-prod-> describe the namespace Kubectl get storageclass - gets all the types of storageclasses
+Kubectl drain <node-name> - before deleting the node eksctl create nodegroup --cluster my-cluster --region region-code --name my-nodegroup --node-type t3.medium --nodes 3 --nodes-min 1 --nodes-max 4 kubectl run nginx --image nginx -n vv-perf-master - sample job run to check if the image is being pulled sudo chmod 777 /var/run.docker.soc - use this for setting temp root privilieges in a docker agent docker exec -it --user root <image name> /bin/bash - to run as root Docker run -it <imagename> /bin/bash -> try this if u have the image to login inside the image Kubectl get pods --all-namespaces -o wide | grep ip-172.17.209.241 -> gets filtered which ever node ip pods are running Kubectl describe -n hla-prod-> describe the namespace Kubectl get storageclass - gets all the types of storageclasses